JonathanDuarteGH/Unity-Project---Hello-World/ProjectGreenBotScript/README.md

 ## How to run the game?

-* To run the completed game please download the executable file from google drive [here](https://drive.google.com/drive/folders/1ItiuYnuD4m4QRdXkMt8_8NA7rNchwo53?usp=sharing)
+* To run the completed game please click 'DOWNLOAD ALL' from the google drive cloud [here](https://drive.google.com/drive/folders/1ItiuYnuD4m4QRdXkMt8_8NA7rNchwo53?usp=sharing)

 ## Built With